dbanetto/uni/pen-lab/report.md

 ### Zenmap (nmap)

 `Zenmap` is a GUI front end for a network exploration tool `nmap`.
-`nmap` is an open source command line tool that is used during the reconnaissance phase of the penetration testing of the banking system.
+`nmap` is an open source command line tool that is used during the discovery phase of the penetration testing of the banking system.
 This tool was designed to be used for this purpose
-The tool provides features that can discover a range of information about a network and the hosts on it.
+The tool provides features that can discover a range of information about a network and the hosts on it [@pen-test].
 One of the features it can discover and map the topology of a network by pinging hosts and using trace routes to build up the map.
 Another feature allows `nmap` to scan the ports of a target host